Hi, and welcome to this week’s post.

 Before I let you go for today, here’s a bit on all the admins of the group:

-Lisa is a Person-Centred (PC) counsellor who specialises in working with autistic clients, she provides counselling to members of Cheshire Autism Practical Support (ChAPS), a charity which supports autistic people and their families.
+Lisa is a Person-Centred (PC) counsellor who specialises in working with autistic clients, she provides counselling at a college in the Northwest.
+Lisa also supervises and trains placement counsellors working at Cheshire Autism Practical Support (ChAPS), a charity which supports autistic people and their families.
 Additionally, she provides autism awareness workshops training counsellors in how to make counselling more accessible to this client group, increasing counsellor confidence in working with this group which is currently known to be generally low.
 She has Aspergers and has children with Aspergers and autism.

 Lisa is the author of the pioneering literature review: Exploring the Efficacy of Person-Centred Counselling for Autistic People, published in the spring 2019 edition of The Person Centred Quarterly (PCQ) .
-Lisa’s eventual career goal is to assume responsibility for pioneering a version of person-centred counselling for autistic people.
+Lisa’s eventual career goal is to assume responsibility for pioneering a version of person-centred counselling for autistic people, Lisa has just embarked on a PhD at The University of Chester to help to realise this dream

 I’m Sarah and I work in a person centred way, in simple terms this means that I listen with empathy, and I will always regard you and your experiences with compassion and understanding.
 My approach is real and genuine.